Defence Force F.C.

 Defence Force Football Club is a football club based in Chaguaramas, Trinidad and Tobago that currently plays in the country's TT Premier Football League.
-The team plays its home games in Hasely Crawford Stadium in Mucurapo, Trinidad.
+The team plays its home games in the Hasely Crawford Stadium in Port of Spain.

 History

 Founded in 1974, Defence Force F.C. is the nation's most successful football club, winning 20 national championships.
 They won 15 titles in twenty-two seasons in the National League from 1974 to 1995, two titles in the Semi-Professional League between 1996 and 1998, and three championships since the Trinidad and Tobago league became professional in 1999 with the Pro League.
 They are also the only team from Trinidad and Tobago to have ever won the CONCACAF Champions' Cup, having won titles in 1978 and 1985.
-In 1985, Defense Force achieved the treble, winning the National League, FA Trophy, and CONCACAF Champions' Cup.
+In 1985, Defence Force achieved the treble, winning the National League, FA Trophy, and CONCACAF Champions' Cup.
 They are one of only three teams in the CONCACAF Federation to have achieved this feat, along with Cruz Azul and Monterrey and the only CONCACAF club outside of Mexico.
 Also, this was the last time a Caribbean club won the Champions Cup.

 Since the club is composed of Trinidad and Tobago's protective forces, they are named Defence Force F.C.
 Usually included are officers, soldiers, and sailors from the Trinidad and Tobago Army and Coast Guard.